Ayurveda is an ancient Vedic system of

 is permanent, gentle, and quick.

-There is a misconception that Ayurveda is
+There is a misconception that Ayurved is

 meant for curing only simple ailments, when